AhmedSherifH/Discord-Picture-Uploader/README.md

 ## Features
 - Always stays on top.
+- Does not need token nor any additional installation and all pictures and GIFs are stored locally.
-- Safe and does not break the terms of service of discord.
+- Safe and does not break the terms of service of discord as it does not modify the client.
 - Automatic color replacer for backgrounds to match the discord color palette and seem transparent.
 - Automatic size changer so the pictures and GIFs match native emoji sizes.
 - Easily add GIFs via their links to download them directly.